allegro/allegro.tech/_posts/2020-05-14-hexagonal-architecture-by-example.md

 ```

 The domain service forms a port on its own.
 It is called a left-side port to depict that it handles incoming traffic, while right-side adapters handle outgoing
-traffic and decouple potentially external services called from the domain code.
+traffic and decouple (potentially) external services called from the domain code.
 It is often assumed that each port needs to be an interface, it doesn't make much sense for left-side ports though.
-Interfaces, in general, allow you to decouple implementation from the component that uses it.
+Interfaces, in general, allow you to decouple implementation from the component that uses it, following the [Dependency Inversion Principle]([dependency inversion](https://martinfowler.com/articles/dipInTheWild.html)).
 They
 are essential to the decoupling of the domain (also referred to as core) and the adapters that implement ports,
 which makes them pluggable and potentially replaceable.
 It is of vital importance that the domain code is adapter-agnostic
 and has no dependency on adapter implementation, yet not the other way round.
 Every adapter depends on the domain code at least by implementing one of the port interfaces or mapping the domain data model.
-Hiding domain services behind interfaces can be seen as over-engineering and gives you nothing in return.
+Hiding domain services behind interfaces should be seen as over-engineering and gives you nothing in return.

 ## Domain logic and right side adapters